 - Find out about the range of independent living services we offer across the UK

-- This blog was written by Sam Whitwham, our media officer in Wales
+This blog was written by Sam Whitwham, one of our media officers.

 Update September 2017: Twm has now retired from the British Red Cross.